• Features

 Image via Android Phone

-If you love using GIFs regularly or want a more extensive collection, downloading a dedicated GIF app like GIPHY is ideal.
+If you love using GIFs in texts or want a larger collection, downloading a dedicated GIF app like GIPHY is ideal.

 Here’s how to add an animated GIF to a text message using GIPHY: